Business Risks and Uncertainties

 10. Risks Associated with Exchange Rates

-Of the product sales, investment, and other business activities conducted by the group, transactions conducted in foreign currencies may be affected by changes in exchange rates.
+Of the trading, investment, and other business activities conducted by the Group, transactions conducted in foreign currencies may be affected by changes in exchange rates.
 While the group uses foreign exchange forward contracts and other methods to hedge against and reduce these exchange rate risks, we may be unable to completely avoid them.

 Many group companies are also located overseas, so exchange rate fluctuations when converting the financial statements of these companies into Japanese yen may affect the operating results and financial condition of the group.